-The Governing Body of Maltby Lilly Hall Academy has an agreed admissions criteria and any children with special educational needs or disability (either with or without a statement) will be considered for entry to the academy as part of the normal admissions criteria. (i.e. a child who meets the academy's admission criteria will not be refused entry or discriminated against on the grounds of their special educational need, where that need can be met in a mainstream school).
+The Governing Body of Maltby Lilly Hall Academy has an agreed admissions criteria and any children with special educational needs or disability (either with or without an Educational Health Care Plan) will be considered for entry to the Academy as part of the normal admissions criteria. (i.e. a child who meets the Academy's admission criteria will not be refused entry or discriminated against on the grounds of their special educational need, where that need can be met in a mainstream school).

-The school building has no impediments internally to the movement of physically disabled children.
+The academy building has no impediments internally to the movement of physically disabled children.
 There are disabled toilet facilities in school and all doors are wide enough for wheelchair access.

-^{} Equality Act 2010.
+Equality Act 2010